sldimitrov/english_learning_system/README.md

 5. If that project helps you in one way or another don't forger to put a star on my sky ;)

 # Knowledge stack #
- Starting from the biggest unit - **Class**, to the lowest - *Variable*, this project has both and many things in between.
+ Starting from the biggest unit - **Class**, to the lowest - **Variable**, this project has both and many things in between.
-With an SQLlite database on top...
-I used Exception class and try-except blocks to handle errors that could eventually end the program itself.
-Functions are very common.
-I used them to separate the big problem into small ones which can be solved easily.
-Following this pattern from the very beggining to this moment it really gives me the feeling of freedom to addi new features whenever I want to.
-Nevertheless, appending, reading and deleting information from files is essetial for the project so the file-handling is also on point.
-For the data-operation I mainly used lists and dictionaries.
-There were many for and while loops.
-I used hashing algorithms that encrypt the password of the user and save it to the database in acceptable format.
-Another I used were the dict and list comprehensions.
+With an **SQLlite** database on top...
+I used **Exception class** and **try-except blocks** to handle errors that could eventually end the program itself. **Functions** are very common.
+I used them to **separate the big problem** into small ones which can be solved easily.
+Following this pattern from the very beggining to this moment it really gives me the feeling of freedom to adding new features whenever I want to.
+Nevertheless, appending, reading and deleting information from files is essetial for the project so the **file-handling** is also on point.
+For the data-operation I mainly used lists and **dictionaries**.
+There were many **for** and **while loops**.
+I used **hashing algorithms** that **encrypt the password** of the user and save it to the database in acceptable format.
+Another I used were the **dict** and **list comprehensions**.
-They saved me plenty lines of code and made everything much more readable which is the main reason I have ever used them.
-In one function a ''__name__'' super method was defined it order to find which function has called the current one.
+They saved me plenty lines of code and made everything much more **readable** which is the main reason I have ever used them.
+In one function a ''__name__'' **super method** was defined.
  To sum up, in this project I have used every one of the things I have learned since I started my Advanced Module and even more.
-I am very glad to share you that because this is the main purpose of the project - to help others to learn.
+I am very glad to share you that because this is the main purpose of the project - to **help others to learn**.

 # Screenshots #